 Try as you might, you can't control your environment in a way that ensures a steady flow of happy chemicals.

 You could instead accept the fact that happy chemicals evolved to promote survival behaviors, and just appreciate them as they come and go.

-My book Meet Your Happy Chemicals shows how anyone can build new neural pathways to their happy chemicals.
+My book Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin, & Endorphin Levels shows how anyone can build new neural pathways to their happy chemicals.
 When you feed your brain with new happy-chemical strategies, it frees you to stop using and abusing the ones you are already relying on.
 Free downloads on your happy chemicals at Inner Mammal Institute.org (just below the books), and on my Psychology Today bio page under "Research Papers."